nyevenes/nyevenes/README.md

 - 👋 Hi, I’m @nyevenes
-- 👀 I’m interested in programming languages.
+- 👀 I’m interested in programming languages and new technologies.
-- 🌱 I’m currently learning nodeJS,

 <!---
 nyevenes/nyevenes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.